- Hide menu

 Oats do not contain the protein gluten the way wheat, barley and rye do.
 So, if oats do not contain gluten, why should a person with Celiac Disease may need to avoid oats?
 There are two reasons.

-The bottom line, talk to your health care professionals if you think you might want to add oats into your diet.
+Bottom line, talk to your health care professionals if you want to add oats into your diet.
 Most health care professionals recommend having your Celiac Disease under control before even attempting to add oats.
 Even then, they recommend eating just a small amount.
 They key is to make sure you are closely monitored.